RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-passive.md

 aliases: /rs/administering/intercluster-replication/replica-of/
 ---
-[Active-Passive replicated databases]({{< relref "/rs/administering/active-passive.md" >}}) (also known as Replica Of) give applications read-only access to replicas of the data set in different geographical locations.
+[Active-Passive replicated databases]({{< relref "/rs/administering/active-passive.md" >}}) (also known as Replica Of) give applications read-only access to replicas of the data that are hosted in different geographical locations.

 The source database can be located in the same cluster, in a different cluster, or in an OSS Redis database.
-Your applications can connect to the source database to write to the database and to the source or destination databases to read from the database.
+Your applications can connect to the source database to read and write data, or to the source or destination databases to read data.

 Replica Of can replicate: